Masthead

 Co-Associate Editor

-Anna Marin is a junior at Fordham University from Bergenfield, New Jersey.
-She is pursuing a B.A. degree in Political Science with a minor in American Studies on the Pre-Law track.
-Anna currently serves as the Co-Associate Editor of the Fordham Political Review and the Editorial Director for the Pre-Law Society.
-Her primary interests are constitutional law and domestic politics, and she plans on attending law school after graduation.
+Edwin (Charlie) Quimby is a freshman at Fordham University from Ipswich, Massachusetts.
+He is pursuing a B.S. in Finance on the pre-law track.
+Charlie currently serves as the Co-Associate Editor for the Fordham Political Review.
+His primary interests are constitutional law and domestic and international politics, and he plans on attending law school after graduation.

 Co-Associate Editor